 That’s because it’s often sacrificed in favor of other cuts that come from the same area.
 That coupled with the recent want for leaner cuts, means that those with a good fat cap often get passed over for those without.

-We will show what it is, where it comes from, how to get it, and best of all how to cook it to perfection.
+We will show what picanha is, where it comes from, how to get it, and best of all how to cook it to perfection.

-- 2 Where Does Picanha Steak Come from on the Cow?
+- 2 Where Does it Come from on the Cow?

 - 4 Flavor, Texture, Fat Content and Tenderness